sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-logging/README.md

 # Express: Logging

 When an Express app gets an HTTP request, the request itself is a valuable troubleshooting tool.
-Luckily, there's Express middleware that prints out information about every request to the console.
+Luckily, there's Express middleware that prints out information about every request and response to the console.

 ## Installing Morgan